Queered/nipzy-mirai-modded/README.md

 Modded version of Mirai Botnet by Anna with a fully-better bot (killer, checksum etc etc)

+i've seen alot shitty ass killers but this one is p good for other mirai variants

 ## Requirements
 * gcc
 * golang